deter-project/docs/site/docs/about_these_pages.md

 These pages are created with [mkdocs](http://www.mkdocs.org/) version 0.14.0, a static documentation site generator.

 ## Site Location and Directory Layout
-This site is kept in the [operations repository](repositories.md#operations-repo), under the directory `sysadmin.deterlab.net`.
-The pages are generated from markdown files in `sysadmin.deterlab.net/docs/`.
+This site is kept in the **deter-project** repository, under the directory `docs`.
+The pages are generated from markdown files in `site/docs/`.

 ## Updating a Page

 To update a page, edit the file in docs/.
-Run the command `mkdocs serve` in the `sysadmin.deterlab.net/` directory.
+Run the command `mkdocs serve` in the `site/` directory.
 This will start a local web browser which you can use to preview your changes.
 If you are making multiple changes, it is convenient to keep this preview server running, because it will automatically pick up, render, and display changes as you make them.

 Once you are happy with your changes, commit them and then push them to the live server (see [below](#pushing-changes-to-the-live-server)).